tendaiterrencemachaya/35472025_Churning_Customers/README.md

     Description: Google Colab Notebooks are employed for an interactive and collaborative development environment.
 The code for this project is organized and presented in google colab Notebooks to enhance readability and understanding.

 5. Version Control
-a.
-Git

     Description: Git is used for version control, enabling collaborative development and tracking changes to the codebase.

-6. Documentation
+7. Documentation
-a.
-Markdown

     Description: Markdown is used for creating documentation, including this README file, to provide an overview of the project and guide users on how to explore and use the code.

-7. Web Framework: Flask
+8. Web Framework: Flask
-8. Frontend: HTML, CSS
+9. Frontend: HTML, CSS

 ## Functionality:
 - Users can input customer data via a web interface.